chiyuu-git/digital-garden/src/site/notes/programming/front-end/field/editor/tiptap-advanced.md

 Make sure it’s something distinguishable, so it’s easier to restore the content from the HTML.
 If you just need something generic markup like a `<div>` consider to add a `data-type="my-custom-node"`.

 > [!question]
-> Is it mean that no matter what tag I render, I can render it to totaly diffierent tag name by the 0 element { #pyo1t4}
+> Is it mean that no matter what tag I render, I can render it to totally diffierent tag name by the 0 element { #pyo1t4}